Investigations into the Rotherham child sexual exploitation scandal: Baroness Casey's National Audit 2025

 In 2025, Baroness Casey published findings that despite flaws in data collection, there was enough local data from three police forces – Greater Manchester, South Yorkshire and West Yorkshire – that showed that disproportionate numbers of Asian men were involved in child sex grooming gangs.
 On the specific case of Operation Stovewood in Rotherham, the report noted that of the 323 child sex abuse suspects and the 42 individuals convicted, nearly two-thirds were of Pakistani ethnic background.
 Nationally, in two-thirds of cases the ethnicity of the perpetrators was not recorded, which made it impossible to draw conclusions at a national level, or to assess the scale of the issue.
 The report found "obfuscation" when examining the ethnicity of offenders, and said that the claims that there is overwhelming problem with White perpetrators "can't be proved", and that "flawed data is used repeatedly to dismiss claims about 'Asian grooming gangs' as sensationalised, biased or untrue".
 The report said that the ethnicity of perpetrators had been "shied away from"; and in an interview, she said that information on race and ethnicity had been covered up, and in one case found the word "Pakistani" had been tippexed out in a children's file in archive.

 Casey called for a national inquiry having previously rejected the idea.
 She had changed her mind due to the failure of many local councils to set up their own inquiries and the reluctance of some organisations to talk to her own investigators.

-Statutory inquiry
+Statutory inquiry (2026)

 The Prime Minister, Keir Starmer, announced two days before the Casey audit report was published that there would be a full national statutory inquiry into grooming gangs.
 Under the Inquiries Act 2005, the minister who sets up an inquiry must appoint a chairman and set terms of reference by an instrument in writing.

-As of September 2025, the Government had not.
+On 9 December 2025, Home Secretary Shabana Mahmood made a statement to Parliament announcing the Independent Inquiry into Grooming Gangs, its panel with Baroness Anne Longfield as its chair, and draft terms of reference to be confirmed no later than March 2026.